 Harmonic loading & power factor correction

-Keece supply and install Power Factor Correction (PFC) units and additional harmonic mitigation techniques to reduce energy consumption, energy demand and the associated costs of poor-quality power supply.
-Resulting in substantial financial savings in energy costs and prolonging asset life.
+Keece supplies and installs Power Factor Correction (PFC) units and implements advanced harmonic mitigation techniques to reduce energy consumption, energy demand and thereby cutting the associated costs of poor-quality power supply.
+As a result, clients experience substantial financial savings in energy costs and prolonging asset life.

 So why are you likely paying for power that you don’t use?

-Electricity supply tariffs for commercial and industrial businesses throughout most Australian states are now based on kVA demand (Reactive power) and not just kW usage (real power).
+Electricity supply tariffs for commercial and industrial businesses throughout most Australian states are now based on kVA demand (reactive power) rather than just kW usage (real power).
+Therefore, understanding this difference is essential for effective cost control.

 kVA demand is created by some equipment and technology assets to operate successfully by creating a magnetic field on startup or standby.
 This additional draw of power – although critical for successful operation, is not consumed by the asset in question.
 Thus a difference between real power consumed (kW) and required for operation (kVA) is created.
 The difference between kW and kVA is known as the “Power Factor”.